rashigoel/Beacathon/README.md

 # Beacathon
-An android application for audio - visual heritage tour letting beacon( small Bluetooth radio transmitter) to connect to cell phones of the visitors and providing information of the nearby sculptures.
+An Android Application for audio - visual heritage tour with the help of beacons( small Bluetooth radio transmitter) that will connect to the cell phones of the visitors and providing information of the nearby sculptures.

 ## Screenshots